Skip To Main Content

 Students examine modern and historical women’s issues, including religion, love, marriage, family, beauty and body image; explore the impact of individuals and events on women’s lives; and analyze media, periodicals and primary source documents, including advertisements, art and women’s writings (½ year – ½ credit) 11 & 12.

-HWT806 ANCIENT & MEDIEVAL WESTERN CIVILIZATION (U)
+HWT806 UCONN ANCIENT & MEDIEVAL WESTERN CIVILIZATION

 Students study the major developments of Western Civilization from ancient times through the early Renaissance (Mesopotamia, Egypt, Greece, Rome, Early Christianity, Crusades), and examine evidence surviving from the Ancient and Medieval Periods and the historian’s challenge to interpret these materials.
 Students develop research skills and participate in a project using Slater Museum’s collections (full year –1 credit) 11 & 12.
+This course will be offered every other year.
+It will be next offered during the 2025-2026 school year.

 UConn course equivalent HIST 1300: Western Traditions before 1500 (3 credits)